Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 7 of 365. **Brave and thouthful!**
-- DAY: Tuesday, Went to food pantry, i am gratefull, Blessed to see another day1,Aldi, cleaned and grocery shooped after cooking milestone four finished !!!
+- DAY: Tuesday, Went to food pantry, i am gratefull, Blessed to see another day1,Aldi, cleaned and grocery milestone four finished !!!

 gotta lock in in nsbe, hopefully